-Matching the hatch - An attempt by a fly angler to select an artificial fly that imitates the color, size, shape and behavior of natural insects that fish are feeding on at a particular time.
+Matching the hatch – An attempt by a fly angler to select an artificial fly that imitates the colour, size, shape and behaviour of natural insects that fish are feeding on at a particular time.
 Often when a hatch is happening, fish become very selective and refuse insects that are not the most abundant.

-Mending Line - method used after the line is on the water to achieve a drag free float.
-It constitutes a flip, or series of flips with the rod tip, which puts a horseshoe shaped bow in the line.
-This slows down the speed with which the line travels if mended upstream, and speeds up the line if mended downstream.
-For example: if a cast is across the flow of the stream and the fastest part of the current is on your side, the mends would typically be made upstream to slow the line down so it keeps pace with the fly traveling in the slower current across from you.
+Mending Line – the method used after the line is on the water to achieve a drag free float.
+It constitutes a flip, or series of flips with the rod tip, which puts a horseshoe-shaped bow in the line.
+This slows down the speed with which the line travels if mended upstream and speeds up the line if mended downstream.
+For example: if a cast is across the flow of the stream and the fastest part of the current is on your side, the mends would typically be made upstream to slow the line down so it keeps pace with the fly travelling in the slower current across from you.

 Midge – a term properly applied to the small Dipterans that trout feed on.
 Many people call them gnats.
 Adult’s appearance is similar to mosquitoes.
 Midges have two wings that lie in a flat “V” shape over the back when at rest.
 They are also known as “the fly fisher’s curse” because of their small size and trout’s affinity to feeding upon them.
 The term “midge” is sometimes loosely applied (and incorrectly so) when referring to small mayflies.